data-tools/big-data-types/README.md

 A library to transform Case Classes into Database schemas

-This library converts basic Scala types and Case Classes into different database types and schemas using Shapeless, making possible to extract a database schema from a Case Class and to work with Case Classes when writing, reading or creating tables in different databases.
+This is a type safe library that converts basic Scala types and Case Classes into different database types and schemas using Shapeless, making possible to extract a database schema from a Case Class and to work with Case Classes when writing, reading or creating tables in different databases.